skycoin/User-Manuals/Updating the Firmware of your Skywallet.md

 The firmware of your Skywallet is its user interface.
 A brand new Skywallet will not have a firmware installed.

-Hence the first thing you have to do when you receive your Skywallet is to install its firmware.
+Hence the first thing you have to do when you receive your Skywallet is to install the firmware.
 Once installed, the firmware of your Skywallet also needs periodic updates.

 It is essential you do these updates; otherwise, you would not benefit from the latest security features and upgrades, ultimately putting your coins under risk of security threats.
 Also, at times, the firmware updates are made to improve the functionality of your Skywallet.

 ## Knowing when to Update: